syncfusion-content/xamarin-docs/Xamarin/SfListView/Layouts.md

 {% endhighlight%}
 {% endtabs %}

-The following screenshot shows the output for tablet devices:

 ![](SfListView_images/SfListView-GridLayoutTablet.png)

-## How To
+## How to

-### Change SpanCount Based on Screen Size
+### Change SpanCount based on screen size

-In SfListView, [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) allows you to change the span count based on the view size of application with orientation in either portrait or landscape mode.
+In the SfListView, the [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) allows changing the span count based on the view size of application with orientation in either portrait or landscape mode.

-To calculated the `SpanCount` by using screen width and `ItemSize` property to layout the items, follow the code example.

 {% tabs %}
 {% highlight c# %}